High School Teacher Salary Information

 In the midst of debates on teacher pay, many teachers with a passion to change students’ lives and contribute to the education of our next generation pursue teaching careers regardless of expected compensation.
 Their commitment is admirable.
 However, you might be surprised to learn that a high school teacher salary isn’t as low as some would have you think.

-Median Annual Middle School Teacher Salaries
+Median Annual High School Teacher Salaries

 Teacher Benefits and Perks